gneCoE/Notices/docs/Files/Exam_Instructions.md

     1. Signature on every page at bottom
     1. Page count/total number of pages at the bottom
-19. Immediately after test is over, scanned copies of calculation work in zipped form needed to uploaded using form [Calculation Work] (https://gndec.ac.in/~form/form/modules/form_builder/published/calculation_obe.php).
+19. Immediately after test is over, scanned copies of calculation work in zipped form needed to uploaded using form [Calculation Work](https://gndec.ac.in/~form/form/modules/form_builder/published/calculation_obe.php).
 20. Students shall also be responsible to post (Regd./Speed post only) all original papers used for calculation purpose after the last examination of the concerned student, failing which results shall not be declared.
 Speed